nyghtowl/Code_Name_Jeeves/README.md

 - Pulled in science packages for virtualenv (resolved matplotlib issues after some experimenting with creating symbolic links to anaconda)
 - Figured out how to pull postgres into pandas
 - Ran initial EDA and confirmed dataset small as well as ways to consider subsetting.
 Also found a few issues with the data like empty cells.
-- Started vectorization and began dimensionality reduction functions
+- Started vectorization and began dimensionality reduction
+- Realized dimensionality not as valuable as thought but will keep it as back pocket item
+- Built initial classification models (review and leverage work from nlp project)
+    - Logistic Regression & Naive Bayes